|

 the March Warden.
 "Why?"

-Elrohir described leaving Elladan on the stairs and waking up
+Elrohir described how he had left Elladan on the stairs and had

-in case he has fallen and hurt himselfHaldir, go and inform
+said Legolas, "butin case he has hurt himselfHaldir,

-the Captain of the Palace Guard, and ask him to request Prince
+go and inform the Captain of the Palace Guard, and ask him to

-Imrahils permission to send a couple of guards to search
+request Prince Imrahils permission to send a couple of guards

-for Elladanand take Master Dínendal with you, he
+to search for himand take Master Dínendal with you;

-take you back to your apartmentyou need to rest.
-No, I am
+you back to your apartment, Elrohiryou need to restno,

-sure the guards will soon find Elladan," he added, when Elrohir
+I am sure the guards will soon find Elladan," he added, when

-began to protest.
-And he ducked under Elrohirs arm and,
+Elrohir began to protest.
+And he ducked under Elrohirs arm

-supporting him across his shoulders, helped the overhung elf walk
+and, supporting him across the shoulders, helped him walk back

 Eowyn followed behind, staying well back as the two elves staggered